boennecd/pedmod/README.md

 <img src="man/figures/README-setup_simple-1.png" width="100%" />

 We set the scale matrix to be two times the kinship matrix to model the direct genetic effect.
-Each individual also have a standard normally distributed covariate and a binary covariate.
+Each individual also has a standard normally distributed covariate and a binary covariate.
 Thus, we can simulate a data set with a function like: